techieeliot/msCoding/git/git_fetch.md

-First command is only the first time.
+First command is only the first time and the git link will change based on the project that's upstream.

 ## git remote add upstream git@github.com:leviking/legendary-palm-tree.git
 ## git fetch upstream